 Coaches and trainers teach many things that are never used in the games they way they are taught in workouts.

 Every coach and trainer should ask themselves if what they are teaching is helping their players improve in offense vs. defense situations.
 Improving dribbling in a cone drill does not mean a player is improving their dribbling in a game.
 How do you watch for this improvement?
 Watch your players.
 Watch games.
 And ask yourself, is what I am coaching in practice happening in a game?
 Is what I am teaching my players being used in a game?

 This provides a great opportunity for growth, resulting in the coach assessing and looking to spend more time focusing on the skills that show up in the game most frequently.

 Wondering what a workout combining skills and decisions looks like?

-Specificity implies that to become better at a particular skill, a player must perform that skill.
-To be a good shooter, you must shoot.
-The principle of individuality tells us that each player will potentially respond differently to the same training stimulus.
-Not every shooter, shoots the same.
-Factors such as age, sex, body size, limb length, muscle “type” distribution, training experience and more, all contribute to the training response.
+Individual constraints account for the fact that each player will respond differently to the same activities within a practice.
+This is why every player shoots the ball differently.
+Factors such as age, sex, body size, limb length, weight etc, all lead to different solutions being used and different rates of learning..
 Since each of these variables differs among the players, a trainer or coach cannot expect to get the same response from each player.
 Accounting for player variation in the training response is necessary to elicit the improvement you want from a player.

 All players are not created the same.
-Every individual has their own constraints which affect their potential playing style, not limited to but including factors like height, wingspan, quickness, explosiveness and more.
 This means we cannot simply work through a curriculum or a checklist of moves where every player is taught and expected to use the same moves.
 Players do not all need to be great at every move or skill in the game, and nor should they be expected to.
 As coaches, we have to look at the person first: what is it they need the most and how can they be the most effective?